header image

 I could introduce myself a lot of different ways.

-I’ve been teaching English here at BCC for nine years.
+I’ve been teaching English here at BCC for twenty years.
 Though I got my degrees in fiction writing, I’ve mostly been writing essays for the past decade or so; for the past couple years I’ve been working on a book-length memoir about my experience of mothering and being mothered.

-Leave a response
+Leave a Reply

 *